ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 #### How to automatically assign CCEs with the `add-cce` sub-command

-First you need to make sure that that the `rule_dirs.json` exists, run the following to create it:
+First, you need to make sure that that the `rule_dirs.json` exists, run the following command to create it:

 ```bash
     $ ./utils/rule_dir_json.py